KyWa/dotfiles/docs/RHCSA/OperateRunningSystems.md

 * `+#` shutdown in `#` minutes
 * `00:00` shutdown at specificed time (24hr format)

-`systemctl halt` will stop the system.
+`systemctl halt` will stop the system as well as `systemctl poweroff`.

 ## system targets